jezzsantos/saastack/docs/design-principles/0110-back-end-for-front-end.md

 # Back-End for Front-End

-(a.k.a BEFFE or BFF) coined by [Sam Newman](https://samnewman.io/patterns/architectural/bff/) circa 2015
+(a.k.a.
+BEFFE or BFF) coined by [Sam Newman](https://samnewman.io/patterns/architectural/bff/) circa 2015

 A web BEFFE is a web server designed specifically to serve a web application (i.e. a JavaScript application like those created with a framework like ReactJs/AngularJs/VueJs application).